 There's far more to Japanese food than sushi and miso soup.
-Those are certainly two of our favorites, but on our recent trip to Japan, we ventured past the staples and explored a side of the cuisine we never knew existed.
+Those are certainly two of our favorites, but while traveling in Japan, be sure to branch out past the staples and explore a side of the cuisine you never knew existed.

 If this word brings to mind images of Ross on Friends with fingers to his temple, then we will get along well.
 And since we're friends now, I'm going to tell you that unagi is life-changing.
 Not the "state of total awareness" life-changing that Ross speaks of, but in the "I never thought eel could taste so good" way.
 I've always been slightly creeped out by eels, and the prospect of eating one wasn't too appetizing.
 But I'm so glad I did.
 And not just in a sushi roll - but on its own.
 It melts in your mouth and has a uniquely delicate flavor you just have to taste for yourself.